circus-tent/circus/docs/source/for-ops/configuration.rst

     **loglevel**
         The loglevel that we want to see (default: INFO) **logoutput**
-        The logoutput file where we want to log (default: stdout)
+        The logoutput file where we want to log (default: ``-`` to log on stdout).
+You can log to a remote syslog by using the following syntax: ``syslog://host:port?facility`` where host
+        is your syslog server, port is optional and facility is the syslog facility to use.
+If you wish to log to a local syslog you can use ``syslog:///path/to/syslog/socket?facility``
+        instead.

 watcher:NAME - as many sections as you want